 Students from nearly 100 countries have made Drexel their choice for graduate education.
-Located in Philadelphia, America's fifth largest city and one of the most historic and diverse, Drexel gives international students a vibrant introduction to American culture while honoring the contributions of all cultures.
+Located in Philadelphia, America's sixth largest city and one of the nation's most historic and diverse, Drexel gives international students a vibrant introduction to American culture while honoring the contributions of all cultures.
 Drexel is one of only two universities in the Philadelphia area to have achieved the "top doctoral institution" designation in U.S. News & World Report's prestigious annual rankings.

 Below you'll find information about applying to Drexel and other resources the University offers to international students.
+We encourage you to learn about our programs and explore the opportunities that the world-class education a graduate degree from Drexel can provide.

 International Students and Scholars Services